Rishabhraghwendra18/liq-cli/docs/usage/Policy management.md

 ```
 Can also generate individualized "for review" collections for each staff member, essentially consisting of a spreadsheets of the portion of the policies they are obligated to review according to their role and the policy review requirements.

-## Other touchpoint
+## Other touchpoints

-There are policy hooks all throughout liq.
+There are policy hooks and touchpoints all throughout liq.
 Policy ties directly into the 'staff' resource and all throughout the development workflow.